benstaf/astro-pit-pages_new/src/content/blog/balyasnyopenai.md

 ---

-title: "The Balyasny–OpenAI 'Superforecaster' Case Study - Look-Ahead Bias is the elephant in the room"
+title: "The Balyasny–OpenAI Superforecaster Case Study - Look-Ahead Bias is the elephant in the room"
-excerpt: "OpenAI and Balyasny presented a seemingly powerful AI 'Superforecaster' for merger arbitrage—but without clear point-in-time validation, the key question remains: are the results free from look-ahead bias?"
+excerpt: "OpenAI and Balyasny presented a seemingly powerful AI Superforecaster for merger arbitrage—but without clear point-in-time validation, the key question remains: are the results free from look-ahead bias?"
 category: "Analysis"
 date: "2026-03-17"
 readTime: "3 min read"